Department of Human Resources

 Sick Family

-Sick leave of up to ten (10) days may be utilized for the illness of one’s spouse, child, or parent.
-Child means biological, foster, adopted, or step-child residing the employee’s household.
+Sick leave of up to ten (10) days may be used for the illness of one’s spouse, child, or parent.
+Child means biological, foster, adopted, or stepchild.
 Parent means mother, father, mother-in-law, or father-in-law of the employee.

 Donating Time